github/docs/content/rest/overview/resources-in-the-rest-api.md

 curl -u my_client_id:my_client_secret '{% data variables.product.api_url_pre %}/user/repos'
 ```

-Using your `client_id` and `client_secret` does _not_ authenticate as a user, it will only identify your OAuth App to increase your rate limit.
+Using your `client_id` and `client_secret` does _not_ authenticate as a user, it will only identify your {% data variables.product.prodname_oauth_app %} to increase your rate limit.
 Permissions are only granted to users, not applications, and you will only get back data that an unauthenticated user would see.
-For this reason, you should only use the OAuth2 key/secret in server-to-server scenarios.
-Don't leak your OAuth App's client secret to your users.
+Don't leak your {% data variables.product.prodname_oauth_app %}'s client secret to your users.

 {% ifversion ghes %}
 You will be unable to authenticate using your OAuth2 key and secret while in private mode, and trying to authenticate will return `401 Unauthorized`.
 For more information, see "[AUTOTITLE](/admin/configuration/configuring-your-enterprise/enabling-private-mode)".